spectrum4/spectrum4/dev-setup/README.md

 Note, if you switch between running `tup` and `./tup-under-docker.sh`, everything will be rebuilt, so you are usually better off sticking with one command or the other.

+## macOS

+Running the [`bootstrap-macOS.sh`](macOS/bootstrap-macOS.sh) script should get you most of the way.
+Please raise an issue in github if you encounter any problems.

+## Ubuntu

+Running the [`bootstrap-ubuntu.sh`](ubuntu/bootstrap-ubuntu.sh) script should get you most of the way.
+Please raise an issue in github if you encounter any problems.

+## Windows

+Probably the simplest solution for is to install [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install) and run an Ubuntu distribution, and then follow the instructions above for Ubuntu.